-The final indicator of school quality and student success; communication with parents on student achievement, which applies to all school configurations, will be was implemented in the 2018/2019 school year. and stakeholders will be involved in defining how this will be collected and reported.
+The final indicator of school quality and student success; communication with parents on student achievement, which applies to all school configurations, was implemented in the 2018/2019 school year.

 v.
 Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))

 a.
 Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section 1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
 Note that each state must comply with the requirements in 1111(c)(5) of the ESEA with respect to accountability for charter schools.